GBKS/crypto-ux-handbook/README.md

 ## Collaboration

 The site and content so far were created by [Christoph Ono](https://github.com/GBKS).
 Several people have shown interest in contributing and supporting this effort, so this repository was created to facilitate that.
-As soon as more people contribute, their names will be listed here and on the site.
 This is an invite to join and help shape this effort.

 Github is a great tool for collaboration, but it does require some technical knowledge.
 So if you would like to contribute, but are not familiar with Github, feel free to each out.
 Whether it's in a Google Doc or by email, we will find a way for you to participate.